• Skip to primary navigation

 Ingredients

-2 tablespoons Cajun seasoning, plus more for sprinkling on chicken, preferably homemade or store-bought
+• 2 tablespoons Cajun seasoning, plus more for sprinkling on chicken preferably homemade

 Instructions